SargeyWargey/Homoothya/Story/Drafts/Chapter_09.md

 "You came back," Chehata said finally.
 Her eyes were wet.
 "We came back.
 That's our victory."

 I read the final section, the testimonies I had gathered from survivors who had told me what I couldn't see as a child.
 The years at San Carlos.
 The starvation.
 The diseases.
-The families torn apart.
+The families are torn apart.
 The dead buried far from their homeland.

 "I set down every name they gave me," I read.
 "Every person who died because of broken promises.
 This is the accounting the government will never make, so I make it."